wfjm/w11/doc/README_buildsystem_Vivado.md

      'vbom' or "VHDL bill of material" files

-which list for each vhdl source file the libraries and sources for the instantiated components, the later via their vbom, and last but not least the name of the vhdl source file.
+which list for each VHDL source file the libraries and sources for the instantiated components, the latter via their vbom, and last but not least the name of the VHDL source file.

-All file name are relative to the current directory.
+All file names are relative to the current directory.
 A recursive traversal through all vbom's gives for each vhld module all sources needed to compile it.
-The `vbomconv` script in `tools/bin` does this, and generates depending on options
+The `vbomconv` script in `tools/bin` does this and generates depending on options
 - make dependency files
 - Vivado synthesis setup files
 - Vivado simulation setup files
-- ghdl commands for analysis, inspection and make step
+- GHDL commands for analysis, inspection and make step

 The master make files contain pattern rules like